Portfolio

-From 2004-2007 we built a new middleware standard protocol for JPMorganChase, implemented this as a software product (OpenAMQ), and helped JPMorganChase migrate their largest investment bank trading system off a legacy middleware and onto OpenAMQ.
-The last stage of this global migration (London, Tokyo, New York, Johannesburg) was completed in December 2006 and we have achieved zero downtime since deployment.
-Our software's legendary reliability comes from our heavy use of codebots, and a very systematic quality control process (18 months of continuous test-driven development for OpenAMQ).
+From 2004-2007 iMatix built a new messaging protocol (AMQP) for JPMorganChase, implemented this as a software product (), and helped JPMorganChase migrate their largest investment bank trading system off a legacy middleware and onto OpenAMQ.
+The last stage of this global migration (London, Tokyo, New York, Johannesburg) was completed in December 2006. iMatix is part of the AMQP workgroup.

 Research & development with Cisco Systems